 Students with extenuating circumstances may apply for an extension of fourteen (14) calendar days following the last day of a term or module to complete work for courses in which an "INC" grade is received.
 Applications for extension must be submitted to the instructor and approved by the Academics Department no later than the last day of class.
-Courses indicating 'INC' at the end of the fourteen (14) days will automatically become the earned grade and will be calculated in the Cumulative Grade Point Average (CGPA) as well as the Incremental Completion Rate (ICR).
+Courses indicating 'INC' at the end of the fourteen (14) days will automatically become the earned grade and will be calculated in the CGPA as well as the ICR.

 Students are typically able to complete their flight lab courses as originally scheduled.
-However, if extenuating circumstances exist and impede the ability of the student to successfully complete the course within the original timeframe, the University reserves the right to continue the Incomplete ("INC") grade not to exceed one (1) additional consecutive term.
+However, if extenuating circumstances exist and impede the ability of the student to successfully complete the course within the original timeframe, the University reserves the right to continue the Incomplete ("INC") grade not to exceed an additional consecutive term.
 Extenuating circumstances may include the following: Designated Pilot Examiner (DPE) availability; inclement weather; maintenance delays; closures; or other approved extenuating circumstances.
-If the appropriate certificate, rating, or hours have not yet been achieved by the end of the additional term, the "INC" grade will revert to an "F" and the student will be scheduled to re-take the course at the start the following term.
+If the appropriate certificate, rating or hours have not yet been achieved by the end of the additional term, the "INC" grade will revert to an "F" and the student will be scheduled to re-take the course at the start the following term.